Peter Batey

-Peter Batey (贝彼德) CMG OBE (born 1 July 1958) is a British businessman working in China.
-He is Chairman and co-founder of Vermilion Partners Ltd, a merger and acquisitions and strategic advisory firm focused on China.
+Peter Batey (贝彼德) CMG OBE (born 1 July 1958) is a retired British businessman who spent much of his professional life working in China.
+He was Chairman and co-founder of Vermilion Partners Ltd, a merger and acquisitions and strategic advisory firm focused on China.
 Batey has served with numerous organisations promoting business ties between China and the UK, receiving an OBE for services to Sino-British investment and trade in 1997, and a CMG for services to UK-China relations in 2015.

 Biography

 Education and early life

-Batey studied Philosophy, Politics and Economics (PPE) at Keble College, Oxford.
+Batey was educated at Dame Allan's Boys School, Newcastle upon Tyne, from 1970 to 1976.
+He went on to study Philosophy, Politics and Economics (PPE) at Keble College, Oxford.
 He took a sabbatical year in 1979 to undertake the role of President of the Oxford University Student Union, before graduating in 1981.
 Following graduation, he joined Citibank NA as an executive trainee.
-From 1982 to 1986 he was political private secretary\ to the Rt.
+From 1982 to 1986, he was political private secretary\ to the Rt.
 Hon.
-Sir Edward Heath, KG, MBE, the Prime Minister who restored diplomatic relations between the United Kingdom and China.
+Sir Edward Heath, KG, MBE, who as Prime Minister had restored diplomatic relations between the United Kingdom and China.